openjdk/jextract/doc/GUIDE.md

 # Jextract Guide

-The jextract tool parses header (.h) files of native libraries, and generates Java code, called 'bindings', which  uses the FFM API under the hood, that can be used by a client to access the native library.
+The jextract tool parses header (.h) files of native libraries, and generates Java code, called 'bindings', which  use the Foreign Function and Memory API (FFM API) under the hood, that can be used by a client to access the native library.

-Interacting with native (C) code through the Foreign Function and Memory API (FFM API) works by loading a native library (e.g. a `.so`/`.dll`/`.dylib` file), which is essentially an archive of native functions and global variables.
+Interacting with native (C) code through the FFM API works by loading a native library (e.g. a `.so`/`.dll`/`.dylib` file), which is essentially an archive of native functions and global variables.
 The user then has to look up the functions they want to call using a `SymbolLookup`, and finally 'link' the functions by using the